-We all know it is incredibly difficult to get learners to record off the job learning – but providers are not being asked to do this.
-They are being asked to plan 20% off the job learning because there were historical instances where some providers were just delivering programmes that assessed apprentice competence but did not deliver new learning.
+We all know getting learners to record off-the-job learning is incredibly difficult, but providers are not being asked to do this.
+They are being asked to plan 20% off-the-job learning because there were historical instances where some providers were just delivering programmes that assessed apprentice competence but did not deliver new learning.
 Providers are now being asked to demonstrate that learning is being planned and that it can be evidenced.

 How to plan 20% off the job

-We think the easiest way to plan the 20% off the job learning is to do this as part of the programme / curriculum planning.
+We think the easiest way to plan the 20% off-the-job learning is to do this as part of the programme/curriculum planning.
 Providers need to consider the programme as a whole and identify learning opportunities.
-If we consider that when a new apprentice starts with a business they will inevitably be required to shadow a member of staff to be able to learn the fundamentals of the job they are doing.
-This shadowing is off the job learning.
-If they spend at least the first week shadowing a member of staff then they will, depending on the hours they work, have done 5 days of off the job learning.
-What is critical, is that this shadowing can be evidenced which means getting the employer or learner to confirm that this has been done and then recording this.
+If we consider when a new apprentice starts with a business they will inevitably be required to shadow a staff member to learn the fundamentals of the job they are doing.
+This shadowing is off-the-job learning.
+If they spend at least the first week shadowing a member of staff, then they will, depending on the hours they work, have done 5 days of off-the-job learning.
+What is critical is that this shadowing can be evidenced, which means getting the employer or learner to confirm that this has been done and then recording this.

-We have added 20% planning tools in to Stedfast to help with this process.
+We have added 20% of planning tools into Stedfast to help with this process.